waiting-for-dev/web_pipe/docs/extensions/dry_view.md

 ```

 Then, you have to configure a `:view_context` setting, which must be a lambda
-accepting the `WebPipe::Conn` instance and returning a hash matching required
+accepting a `WebPipe::Conn` instance and returning a hash matching required
 dependencies:

 ```ruby